 You looked something up with ChatGPT, then wrote in your own words.
 Detectors still flag the structure because you absorbed the rhythm.

-Most humanizers rewrite everything in the same generic style.
+Most AI rewriters rewrite everything in the same generic style.
 Your professor reads it and now your "voice" sounds like every other student's.

 Originality, GPTZero, Turnitin AI, Copyleaks — schools are switching tools every term.
 You need to pass detection across all of them, not just one.

-Paste your essay (up to 25,000 chars on Pro) and get a Humanization Score 0-100 in under 30 seconds.
+Paste your essay (up to 25,000 chars on Pro) and get an Authenticity Score 0-100 in under 30 seconds.
 Scan unlimited times — no daily cap on Pro.

 See exactly which 5-8 sentences read as AI, ranked by severity.
 Fix only what's flagged.
 The rest of your work stays untouched.